wbailey/command_line_reporter/README.md

 ### Contributors

+* Thanks to [Stefan Frank](https://github.com/mugwump) for raising the issue that he could not capture report output in a variable as a string
 * Thanks to [Mike Gunderloy](https://github.com/ffmike) for suggesting the need for suppressing output and putting together a fantastic pull request and discussion
 * Thanks to [Jason Rogers](https://github.com/jacaetevha) and [Peter